bitpoke/stack/docs/deploy-wordpress-on-stack.md

 If you want to add custom extensions, libraries or binaries, you can do it by editing that generated `Dockerfile`.
 When you run `wp stack init`, you will need to provide:

 - a Docker registry, accessible by the Stack.
-You can configure `ImagePullSecrets` on the `Wordpress` resource (`chart/wordpress-site/`) to handle image pulls from external sources.
+You can configure `ImagePullSecrets` on the `Wordpress` resource (`chart/wordpress-site/`) to handle image pulls from external sources
-- a development domain. `*.localstack.pl` will always point to `localhost`, so you can run Stack on `docker-for-mac`, `docker-for-windows` or `minikube` and develop locally.
+- a development domain. `*.localstack.pl` will always point to `localhost`, so you can run Stack on `docker-for-mac`, `docker-for-windows` or `minikube` and develop locally
-- a production domain.
+- a production domain
-- production kubeconfig, used by `skaffold` when deploying to production.
+- production kubeconfig, used by `skaffold` when deploying to production

 Beside a `Dockerfile`, it also creates a `skaffold.yaml` (which contains deployment configurations), downloads and unarchive [wordpress-site](https://github.com/presslabs/stack/tree/master/charts/wordpress-site) chart and creates a default